Studying Dentistry in English in Europe

 Are transfers/Graduate Entry possible?

 Transfers can be possible if you have studied dentistry within the EU or UK.
 It is unlikely that you will receive recognition for all your credits and it is extremely likely that you will have to repeat at least one year.
 Transfers also become progressively harder the later in your studies you are.
 It might be possible into the 2nd or 3rd year but later than that never happens.
 You also need to bear in mind that your language skills need to be at the right level before you can enter clinics.
+For all these reasons, our usual advice is not to transfer unless it is unavoidable.
+It will cost you time and money and there is a chance it won't be possible at all.
+Please don't start a degree with the intention of switching to a different dental school midway through your studies.

 Where should I look for dentistry degrees abroad?